 Can Boardroom Leadership Meet the Challenges of the Future?

 Leadership remains the biggest challenge of all for 2013 and beyond. – World Economic Forum Global Agenda Outlook There’s never been more commentary on the challenges facing planet earth (and organisations and boardrooms) than we find entering the 21st century.
 Humanity is challenged to lift its adaptability index massively.
 Corporates are more adaptable than governments and are ideally positioned to globally and locally confront the world’s most pressing issues.
 The boardroom is at the epicenter of corporate action.

 Leadership Succession Management as an Ongoing Governance Discipline

 A board’s primary responsibility for the succession of the senior leadership of an organisation is increasingly acknowledged in light of clear evidence that inevitable changes in these positions often cause preventable disruptions to corporate performance.
-Australia, which previously has been lagging its counterparts in the US and the UK1, has recently tightened its governance guidelines to make boards more accountable for directly overseeing the succession of all key management positions2.
+Australia, which previously has been lagging its counterparts in the US and the UK, has recently tightened its governance guidelines to make boards more accountable for directly overseeing the succession of all key management positions.
 As this translates into one of the most ‘hands on’ roles of a board, how can directors ensure that an effective approach is being implemented?

 Disrupt or Be Disrupted ...
 The Six Leadership Challenges of the New Customer-Driven Competitive Marketplace